mgove131/TicketServiceChallenge/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.152-b16, mixed mode)
 ```

 1. In this implementation, the venue is a rectangular grid of seats.
-The width of the rows are all the same.
+The width of the rows are all the same and all of the seats are initially available.

 ## Javadoc